 To ensure a quality teaching process, faculties engage in activities that are tailored to prevent failure such as time spent on course design, on class preparation, etc. The list of activities could be expanded as necessary.
 Faculty needs to estimate the time required designing a course and preparing for classes at the beginning of the school year.
 It is also necessary for the faculty to record the actual time spent on designing a course and preparing for classes.
-Activities intended to detect failure may include grading of assignments, quizzes, examinations, projects, etc. Analysis of grades may provide feedback regarding the quality of the education process.
+Activities intended bd The cost of external failure could also be measured as loss in tuition to detect failure may include grading of assignments, quizzes, examinations, projects, etc. Analysis of grades may provide feedback regarding the quality of the education process.
 It is necessary for the faculty to estimate the time that may be required to perform these activities in the course of the semester and to record time actually spent on these activities.